PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Move.rst

 DAQ Move
 ========

-This module is to be used to control any :term:`Actuator` hardware.
+This module is used to control any :term:`Actuator` hardware.
 An :term:`Actuator` is, in a general sense, any parameter that one can control and may vary during an experiment.
 The default actuator is a Mock one (a kind of software based actuator displaying a *position* and accepting absolute or relative *positioning*).